DJ's, actors and musicians

 Services to client

 The client did not hold a valid ITIN number and was using his Dutch BSN number on the form W-8BEN.
 In order to apply for an ITIN number, we needed a true copy of client’s passport.

-Client was not sure about the nature of the income.
+The client was not sure about the nature of the income.
 In order to assess whether he is receiving royalties or income, we had to look into the contract and confirm it with the Withholding Agent.
 Client provided us with U.S. workdays in the relevant tax year in order to allocate workdays and U.S. income earned.